 The remnants of the Old West in Denver and the surrounding area are still among the top things to see in Colorado.

-As the city’s nickname suggests, Denver’s official elevation is precisely one mile above sea level.
+As the city’s nickname suggests, the city’s official elevation is precisely one mile above sea level.
 As an additional curiosity, the thinner air at the altitude means that golf balls fly 10% farther, making Denver a popular destination for golfing.

-The easiest way to do it is to start from the Union Station and make your way southeast in a straight line until you reach Capitol Hill.
+The best way to start is from the Union Station and make your way southeast in a straight line until you reach Capitol Hill.
 Taking this route should cover a large number of the most important landmarks, one by one, with little time wasted in between.

 The ornate architecture provides a beautiful setting for a number of popular restaurants.
 It is quite likely that the Union Station will be your first stop, considering its location, as well as the light rail service which takes you directly to the airport.

-The 16th Street Free MallRide buses cut straights through Denver’s bustling downtown streets, running seven days a week between Union Station and Civic Center Station.
+The 16th Street Free MallRide buses cut straights through Denver’s bustling downtown streets.
+They run seven days a week between Union Station and Civic Center Station.
 The buses stop on every block, so feel free to hop on and off to take a closer look at various Denver attractions, such as the famous Larimer Street.

 Along the way, you will come across a number of great restaurants and stores to satisfy all of your shopping and dining needs.